Social worker and guest contributor Joel Syder shares his top 10 educational gadgets and toys that are available for children.

 So, without further delay, let’s look at ten educational gadgets for your kids to use.

-Sphero is a little robotic ball controlled through a smartphone.
+Sphero SPRK+ is a little robotic ball controlled through a smartphone.
 It’s ostensibly used to play games with but can also serve as a cool introduction to robotics and as a way to get your child to understand the internet of things and how much can be controlled by a smartphone.

 2. LEGO Architecture